-With the increasing use of social media among both B2C and B2B buyers, socially active customers have more influence over your brand image—and your sales—than ever before.
-But even if social media plays a fundamental role in your marketing strategy, trying to use it effectively can feel like an uphill battle.
-There’s no mistaking its considerable power, but what’s the best way to harness it for your business?
+With the burgeoning use of social media among both B2C and B2B buyers, socially active customers wield more influence over your brand image—and your sales—than ever before.
+Yet even if social media plays a central role in your marketing strategy, trying to use it effectively can feel like throwing a lasso around stampeding horses.
+There’s no mistaking its massive power, but what’s the best way to harness it for your business?

 The answer lies in how well you listen, and social media monitoring tools can help.
 Aberdeen research shows that businesses using these tools realize major benefits over those that don’t.[i]
 And their popularity is growing, with 48 percent of companies already leveraging listening tools and an additional 38 percent planning to.[ii]
 Why?
 Because they provide a quick, simple way to maximize social media ROI.
 By taking advantage of monitoring tools, you can: